 - How they should respond in order to positively impact revenue

-Learn more about Prescriptive Analytics in our dedicated What Is Prescriptive Analytics FAQ.
+Learn more about Actionable Intelligence in our dedicated What Is Actionable Intelligence FAQ.

 What Are the Key Differences?

-Predictive Analytics is an analytics model which takes into account patterns in historical data and historical timelines to inform you and predict what will happen next, whereas Prescriptive Analytics simulates different actions that you could take based on a goal that you want to achieve (e.g. increase sales, reduce shrink) to discover the most optimized outcome.
+Predictive Analytics is an analytics model which takes into account patterns in historical data and historical timelines to inform you and predict what will happen next, whereas Actionable Intelligence simulates different actions that you could take based on a goal that you want to achieve (e.g. increase sales, reduce shrink) to discover the most optimized outcome.

-What Are the Examples of Predictive and Prescriptive Analytics
+What Are the Examples of Predictive Analytics and Actionable Intelligence

-Real-life examples of how predictive and prescriptive analytics can be used are:-
+Real-life examples of how predictive and actionable intelligence can be used are:

 Preserving Product Quality